-Whilst pricing and especially fiscal incentives will generally be within the domain of Member State competence, the Commission should promote the development of supportive pricing policies across the EU and encourage the sharing of lessons learnt and best practice between Member States.
-Fiscal incentives, such as allowing Member States to reduce the rate of value added tax (VAT) on the provision of resource efficient goods and services, could be an important way forward in boosting demand for resource efficient goods and services.
+Whilst pricing and especially fiscal incentives will generally be within the domain of Member State competence, the new Commission should continue to promote the development of supportive pricing policies across the EU and encourage the sharing of lessons learnt and best practice between Member States.
+Fiscal incentives, such as allowing Member States to reduce the rate of value added tax (VAT) on the provision of resource efficient goods and services, could be an important way forward in boosting demand.
 For example, within the flexibility currently provided by the EU VAT Directive, Sweden introduced in December 2016 a 50% reduction on VAT on the repair of items like bicycles, leather goods and white goods and is also enabling citizens to reclaim up to 50% of labour costs for fixing home appliances from their income tax.